Prince William County Policy Issues

 The RSA’s fatal flaw was exposed during the Great Recession when it became clear that the significantly shrinking tax revenue base did not allow the school administration to hire the number of teachers needed to educate a growing student population, nor did it allow for building the school buildings needed to house these students.

-Now, almost a decade later, we are paying the piper with overcrowded classrooms, trailers in all parts of the County and underpaid teachers.
+Now, more than a decade later, we are paying the piper with overcrowded classrooms, trailers in all parts of the County and underpaid teachers.

 Despite the overwhelming evidence that the RSA is actually hindering the performance of our schools, the majority of both the Board of County Supervisors and the School Board cling to this agreement for political expediency.
 The Revenue Sharing Agreement has allowed both sides to point to the other and blame them for the deteriorating condition of our schools.
 The truth is, there is plenty of blame to go around.

-The bi-partisan agreement of $21.2 million for adding seats to the planned 13th high school, and for acquiring sites for new eastern elementary schools, demonstrated how two of the most philosophically opposed Supervisors could work together to address important issues.
+In a bi-partisan agreement, I worked across the isle to secure $21.2 million for adding seats to the planned 13th high school, and for acquiring sites for new eastern elementary schools.
+This important step forward has already paid huge dividends.